allain/fetch-template-literal/README.md

   {"example": true}`

-// result is a fetch result and exposes the expected fields (like .json(), .status, etc) const json = await result.json()
+// result is a fetch Response and exposes the expected fields (like .json(), .status, etc) const json = await result.json()
 ```